ID2221KTH/id2221kth.github.io/assignments.md

   - Deadline 2018/10/14

 # **Reading Assignments**
-For each reading assignments, you are asked to read two papers and write a short review (max. three pages) for them.
+For each reading assignments, you are asked to read two papers and write a short review (max. three pages).
+Each reading assignment has five points.
 The reviews should have the following parts:
 * **Motivation:** describe the motivation of the paper, and explain WHY the addressed problem is interesting and important to be solved.
 * **Contributions:** explain the main contributions of the paper, and present WHAT the solved problems are.
 * **Solution:** very briefly explain HOW the authors solve the mentioned problems.